• Skip to primary navigation

 FAQ

-Lifesource bits are small pieces of dark kibble that contain vitamins, minerals, and antioxidants.
+in ?and are small pieces of dark kibble that contain vitamins, minerals, and antioxidants.
 These are created without using heat to preserve the maximum amount of nutrients.
-You can find them in dry dog food and dry cat food.
+You can find them in

 Iams manufactures their ingredients in the US with ingredients sourced from the US and overseas.